How To Get Organized for the New Year

 If you first identify the areas in your home that are causing problems, you are well on the way to sorting those problems out.
 Where there’s a problem, there’s a cause.
 If your foyer or mudroom tends to be a dumping zone for coats, book bags, shoes, mail, and any and all things, that’s probably a good place to start.
 You have identified the problem.
 Most likely it is because you have never created a plan to determine what the best storage solution might entail to make the clutter disappear by making it easier for your family to put things exactly where they belong.
 A place for everything and everything in its place.
 The more focused you are in zeroing in on each particular problem, the closer you are to creating a solution.
 And that’s where you start.

 If you own something, you should love it.
 That’s what organization guru Marie Kondo, author of The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, says.
-But if you’re like most people, your home has plenty of things that you’ve collected for no apparent reason.
+But if you’re like most people, your home has plenty of things that you’ve collected for no apparent reason or no longer use.
 This is the time to separate what you want to keep from what doesn’t make you happy.

 This step takes time, but it’s one of the most important for getting your home in order.
-Examine belongings hands-on so that you can decide what makes the cut.
+Examine belongings hands-on so you can decide what makes the cut.
 Do you need a beautiful orange shirt if you never wear orange?
-You'll officially purge the things that you don’t need once your plan is in action.
-For now, you’re only setting aside the things that no longer have meaning in your life.
+Something that hasn’t fit for a while, or is out of style?
+You can and should purge the things that you don’t need to get the ball rolling.
+For now, you’re starting by setting aside the things that no longer have use, or meaning, in your life.

 If there’s one thing to avoid in the initial decluttering and organizing stages, it’s everything that’s nostalgic.
 Pick up a box of photos, and the next thing you know you’ve lost a whole afternoon.
 This is partly a procrastination method, even if you don’t realize it.
 It’s also simple human nature.